RedHotChilliTeto/VespaMandaringua/README.md

-<p>We skipping those interactive vocabulary/grammar activities!!!</p>
+<p>We skipping those interactive vocabulary/grammar activities!!!.
+Automatically answers the Beelingua exercises.
+PLease use this tool wisely or else.</p>

 <h1>Table of contents</h1>